pradeepchowdaryathota/Introduction-to-UNIX/README.md

 DESCRIPTION : This repository is created to show the process how to download the required chromosomes data from the UCSC genome browser by using UNIX.
 The end result of this is required chromosomal data appended to the required destination file.

+REQUIRED PACKAGES : we dont reqiure any specific packages for this.

+EXECUTION:

 navigate to user's home directory
 ```
 cd ~